ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](offset_parrots.png)](offset_parrots.png)

-Note that the pattern remains very 'square-like' especially the black screen which which all the others are derived.
+Note that the pattern remains very 'square-like', especially the black screen from which all the others are derived.

 FUTURE POSSIBILITY: Replace the 2 pixel checkboard in the above with "pattern:gray50" pixel level checkerboard pattern.
 Gaussian filter options can be used to adjust the bluriness of the scaled pattern.
-Alternatively, you can blurry scale the pattern, and thresholded it, to make rounder dots.
+Alternatively, you can blurry scale the pattern, and threshold it, to make rounder dots.
 This can then be rotated as previously to create the 4 color screens.

-It also would be better is a larger screen using a pattern of hexagonal dots could be used, rather than the checkerboard pattern I have used above.
+It also would be better if a larger screen using a pattern of hexagonal dots could be used, rather than the checkerboard pattern I have used above.

 It is important to note that this is not really generating color dots like true offset printing, but faking it by simply multiplying the color screens against the original image.
 You can see that this is the case due to the sharp color change along the edges of the red parrot against the green background.
 True offset printing using only dots of pure color will not have any middle of dot color changes.
-It is the size of the pure colored dot that should change, depending on the average of the colors in that area reprended by the dot in the source image.
+It is the size of the pure colored dot that should change, depending on the average of the colors in that area represented by the dot in the source image.

-To actually generate an true offset printing image only containing round dots in each color channel of appropriate size would require a lot more work.
+To actually generate a true offset printing image only containing round dots in each color channel of appropriate size would require a lot more work.
 The average color in each dot in each color channel will been to be determined, and from that the appropriate size of colored dot (anti-aliased circle) generated.
 *Anyone like to give it a go?*

 The above was from a discussion in the IM forum discussion [CMYK Halftone Effect](../forum_link.cgi?f=1&t=18409&p=70730) which looks at how photoshop 'fakes it', and how ImageMagick could achieve the same effect.

-This discussion is also related to [B/W Halftone Dither](../forum_link.cgi?f=1&t=17389&p=67746) which takes a closer look at generating true halftone screens using actual dots of appropriate sized.
+This discussion is also related to [B/W Halftone Dither](../forum_link.cgi?f=1&t=17389&p=67746) which takes a closer look at generating true halftone screens using actual dots of appropriate sizes.
 That discussion however did not take it to the next step of using offset (rotated) screens.
 Such screens would probably require rotating the image to generate the dots, then rotating the dot pattern back again for that specific color channel.

 ### XML Threshold Maps {#thresholds_xml}

-From IM version 6.3.0, rather than using a fixed set of map that were built into the source code of IM (shown previously), the maps are now read in from a set of XML data files external to the program itself.
+From IM version 6.3.0, rather than using a fixed set of maps that were built into the source code of IM (shown previously), the maps are now read in from a set of XML data files external to the program itself.

 As part of this change you can now list the available 'threshold maps' that "`-ordered-dither`" operator can use.